-The surgery procedure is one in the same.
+The surgery procedure is one and the same.
 It is merely a matter of “medical necessity” according to medical insurances.
 Having cataracts before surgery affects your vision beyond the help of glasses and is then deemed “medically necessary” to improve your vision.
 However, if significant cataracts are not vision altering, insurance companies see the reason for the procedure as “cosmetic”, meaning that glasses will fix your vision, but you are simply choosing to be free from them.

 We prefer to perform surgery on the second eye two or three weeks after the first eye allowing adequate time for the first eye to fully heal.